-- 4.1 In line with IFRS and the Code, the Council is required to disclose those judgements that management have made in the process of applying the Council's accounting policies that have the most significant effect on the amounts recognised in the financial statements.
-These are shown at Appendix 2. - 4.2 Critical Judgements include, which schools property, plant and equipment and PFI information should be included on the Council's balance sheet, which entities fall within the Council's group boundary, how properties should be classified as investment property and the election of the Council's airport investment. - 4.3 The critical judgement relating to the Council upfront payment of its employer pension contributions has been updated to reflect the upfront contribution for the 2020/21 2022/23 triennial period.
+4.1 In line with IFRS and the Code, the Council is required to disclose those judgements that management have made in the process of applying the Council's accounting policies that have the most significant effect on the amounts recognised in the financial statements.
+These are shown at Appendix 2.

+- 4.2 Critical Judgements include, which schools property, plant and equipment and PFI information should be included on the Council's Balance Sheet, which entities fall within the Council's group boundary, how properties should be classified as investment property and the election of the Council's airport investment. - 4.3 The critical judgement relating to the Council upfront payment of its employer pension contributions have been included to reflect the upfront contribution for the 2020/21 2022/23 triennial period. - 4.4 The Council is currently assessing its group boundary.
+In particular, the Council is investigating whether Meridian Development Co Ltd should be included in the Council's group accounts for 2021/22.
+During the financial year 2021/22, the Council became the only Shareholder of Meridian Development Co Ltd, which has a year-end date of 28 February.
+The Council is awaiting the final year end accounts and once received and analysed, a decision on the consolidation of Meridian Development Co Ltd will be made.